College of Nursing & Health Sciences

 Accredited by the Commission on Collegiate Nursing Education

-The mission of College of Nursing and Health Sciences is to educate the health care providers of today and leaders of tomorrow through the provision of excellent educational programs in the professions of nursing and the health sciences.
-The College identifies, attracts, and graduate students of high potential, especially those from groups who have been historically under represented in Texas health care.
-This mission is enhanced through faculty contributions to community service, leadership, practice, and research.
-These responsibilities are fostered within an interdisciplinary college by promoting a sense of community and caring, through a system of shared governance.
+The College of Nursing & Health Sciences positively impacts the health of the global population through the education of health care leaders and providers of tomorrow with innovative educational programs in the nursing and health professions.
+The College identifies, attracts, and graduates students of high potential, especially from groups who have been historically under-represented in the organization and provision of health care.
+This work is enhanced through faculty contributions to community service, leadership, practice and research.
+These activities are fostered in a collaborative inter-professional and multicultural learning environment promoting a sense of community and caring.

 Undergraduate programs include: the basic baccalaureate nursing program which prepares the individual at the Bachelor of Science in Nursing (BSN) level, the RN/BSN completion program and a Bachelor of Science in Health Sciences degree (BSHS).
 The basic BSN program includes three options: traditional face to face classes, an accelerated track for students already holding a bachelor’s degree in a field outside of nursing, and a completely on line option (eLine).
 Following successful completion of all course work students are eligible to take the licensing exam for Registered Nurses.
 The RN/BSN program provides baccalaureate education for the RN holding an ADN degree or a Diploma in nursing.
 The Bachelor of Science in Health Sciences prepares graduates for a variety of career opportunities in the health field by providing the management skills necessary for success.